 Abstract: The increase in the number of academic competitors for grants and conferences makes it unfeasible to continue to rely exclusively on external reviewers for peer evaluation.
 An alternative is to ask applicants to rate each other using impartial mechanisms which eliminate the incentives to misreport of self-interested applicants.
 I introduce the reliable subset mechanism and argue that, for most academic contests, this impartial mechanism performs similarly to using external reviewers, provided the applicants are as capable of generating accurate reviews.
 I then show that external reviewers are rendered unnecessary altogether whenever evaluations of the same applicant are strongly correlated.

-Slave Trade and the Spread of Islam in Africa: Theory and Evidence (joint with Akwasi Ampofo, Umair Khalil and Laura Panza)
+The dynamics of religious conversion: Theory and Evidence (joint with Akwasi Ampofo, Umair Khalil and Laura Panza)